owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

 ```

 Neat!
 Let's wrap all this up in to function that we can use as the API for the
 generator.
-Here we wrap the sequence of bars in map as well.
+Here we wrap the sequence of bars in a map as well.
 Later on we can
 add other key-value pairs to the map, like the time and key signatures.

 ```clojure